 The interest rate on your initial loan was largely determined by your credit score at the time.
 Thus, if your credit score has improved since then, you will qualify for a better interest rate.

 3. You Need a Lower Interest Rate

 High interest rates can force you to pay double or triple the principal loan amount over the course of a loan, along with higher monthly payments.
-If this cost is simply too great and you may qualify for a better rate, refinancing can help you obtain this rate.
+If this cost is simply too great and you may now qualify for a better rate, refinancing can help you obtain that rate.

 Can You Refinance Bank of Baroda Student Loans in the U.S.?

-Why It’s So Hard for Visa Holders to Refinance at American Banks?
+Why Is It So Hard for Visa Holders to Refinance at American Banks?

 Refinancing involves a lender reassessing your finances to give you different rates and terms than your previous loan.
-However, this typically involves scrutinizing metrics like credit history.
-Visa holders, by definition new to the country, lack a credit history in the United States and are frequently denied loans on that basis.
+However, this typically involves scrutinizing metrics like your credit history.
+Visa holders, who are new to the country, lack a credit history in the United States and are frequently denied loans on that basis.

 Lenders also see visa holders as riskier investments because of the temporary nature of visa status.
 If a visa holder has to leave the country when their status changes, the lender may be unable to recoup the loan.
 This leads to lenders penalizing visa holders in their loan applications.

 Stilt is an online lender based in San Francisco, California, seeking to remedy this discrimination by targeting financial services at immigrants and noncitizens specifically.
 Rather than focusing on credit history, Stilt accounts for education, employment prospects, and other peripheral factors.
 This gives immigrants and noncitizens in the United States a much better chance of being eligible for loans.